vultr/docker-machine-driver-vultr/README.md

 ## Install as a docker-machine driver

+`docker-machine` is now maintained by Rancher as `rancher-machine`.
+It is recommended to install `rancher-machine` instead.
+See the official repository: <https://github.com/rancher/machine>.

 `docker-machine` is required, [see the installation documentation](https://gitlab.com/gitlab-org/ci-cd/docker-machine/-/blob/main/docs/install-machine.md).

 Then install the `docker-machine-driver-vultr` driver by copying the build to `/usr/local/bin/`.